By Genomelink

 Teresa Graves

-Terresa Graves (January 10, 1948 – October 10, 2002) was an American actress and singer best known for her role as undercover police detective Christie Love in the ABC crime-drama TV series Get Christie Love!
-She was the second African-American female to star in a non-stereotypical role on a U.S. drama TV series.
+Terresa Graves (January 10, 1948 – October 10, 2002) was an American actress and singer, best known for her role as undercover police detective Christie Love in the ABC crime-drama television series Get Christie Love!.
+She was the second African-American female to star in a non-stereotypical role for a U.S. drama TV series.
+Graves retired from show business to focus on her faith as a Jehovah's Witness in 1983.
+She passed away at the age of 54 due to a house fire in Los Angeles, California.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.